alemar11/CoreDataPlus/README.md

 ```bash
 $ gem install cocoapods
 ```

-> CocoaPods 1.1.0+ is required to build CoreDataPlus 1.0.0+.

 To integrate CoreDataPlus into your Xcode project using CocoaPods, specify it in your `Podfile`: